 Like tackling the Knockmealdowns in a blizzard, this beer is not for wimps.
 Our evolution of the traditional Irish stout, it resembles a Victorian-era Irish porter and provides complex dark malt characteristics with distinctive espresso flavours.

-Without the weight of a stout, the porter is well rounded with mellow English hops.
+This stout is well rounded with mellow English hops.

 15 March 2013